 I hope you made it this far with success, and were able to find the files the you accidentally deleted.
 If this blog has piqued your interest in the performance of your hard drive or you want to prevent any future disaster in which your data could be wiped, I recommend looking into some of the blogs that we have written on data security and computer maintenance.
 Also, you can look into the disk utility software, Drive Genius, and personal backup software, Data Backup, which offers personal customization for backing up your files.

 The biggest thing that you can do to preserve the data stored on your computer is to have a healthy backup of your files on an external drive and placed in a secure area so it does not get knocked down or bumped.
 I highly recommend starting a backup or a clone of your drive because a hard drive failure can happen at any time, and it is better to have your files safely backed up instead of lost forever.

 Remember, our technical support staff is available during the week and can help give you guidance as well if you have any questions about any of the software that we offer.
-You can email or even chat live with one of our support representatives that are located in the same office as our sister company, The Data Rescue Center.
+You can email, or chat live with one of our support representatives that are located in the same office as our sister company, The Data Rescue Center.